-On the heels of National Preparedness Month, Pacific Disaster Center (PDC) and the U.S. Geological Survey (USGS)—the world’s foremost provider of earthquake science and information—announced a Memorandum of Understanding to increase collaboration and deliver new earthquake monitoring, alerting, and impact modeling technologies.
+On the heels of National Preparedness Month, the world’s foremost provider of earthquake science and information, the U.S. Geological Survey (USGS), and Pacific Disaster Center (PDC) announced a Memorandum of Understanding to increase collaboration to deliver new earthquake monitoring, alerting, and impact modeling technologies.
 “We are excited about the expansion of this long-term partnership which spans more than a decade,” said PDC’s Director of Applied Science and Analytics Dr. Joseph Green.
 “Our organizations share a common goal of reducing death, injury, and property loss from earthquakes.
 Through this partnership, the new capabilities we develop and release into our DisasterAWARE platform will be used widely by PDC’s global disaster management and humanitarian partnership network to support their daily, life-saving operations.”

 DisasterAWARE is PDC’s risk intelligence and early warning platform which provides hazard monitoring, real-time hazard notifications, situational awareness, and built-in impact modeling to support data-driven, evidence-based decision making.